You've got questions, we're here to assist you.

 Q: I would like to take out a loan for solar panels or a geothermal system for my property, is that possible?

-A: Yes, many renewable energy technologies are on the list of eligible measures including solar panels, solar garden subscriptions, closed-loop geothermal, and small system biomass and wind power.
-However, it is required that you achieve or are projected to achieve 15% energy savings through other eligible energy efficiency measures.
+A: Yes, many renewable energy technologies are on the list of eligible measures including solar panels, solar garden subscriptions, and small system biomass and wind power.
+However, it is required that you achieve or are projected to achieve 15% energy savings through other eligible energy efficiency measures (not required in Boulder County).
 This requirement is to ensure that your property does not have any major inefficiencies that would require a larger-than-necessary renewable system to be installed.
 Your advisor can help you through the process of achieving maximum energy savings at minimum cost to you.

 Q: How do I get started?
 How can I start saving money?